Traders T&Cs

 The ‘Official’ Stuff

 - Please do your utmost to arrive on site at your allotted time.
-Obviously, things happen – so we will give you a contact number for your Zone manager on the day, should you be unavoidably delayed.
+Obviously, things happen – so we will give you a contact number for on the day, should you be unavoidably delayed.
 (The site is divided into a number of Zones to make things easier.
 You will be informed of your designated zone prior to the festival.)

-- All vehicles must be removed from the festival site at the latest 30 mins before the official opening time of the festival (11am) and may not return to site until H&S have given permission.
-This time will be communicated to you via your Zone Manager.
+- All vehicles must be removed from the festival site at the latest 30 mins before the official opening time of the festival (11am) and may not return to site until you have given permission.
+This time will be communicated to you prior to the festival end by your Zone manager.
 Any unprohibited vehicle movement may result in you being asked to leave the site and not be invited back to the festival.
 We will provide information about trader parking in your joining instructions.
 As we are monitoring the festival’s carbon footprint, we ask that you consider the environment in your journey to and from the site and keep the number of journeys to an absolute minimum.
 Please share transport with your team whenever possible.

 - Stalls must be staffed at all times during the festival opening hours – 11:00- 17:00.